TheoXiong/vue-table-dynamic/README.md

 ### Fixed Header

-Fix header by configure the height of table
+Fixed header by configure the height of table

 - `height:`*`number`* table height
 - when the value of `header` is not *`'row'`*, the first row is a normal row, will not fixed